gits5213/playwrightUitls/README.md

-# Protractor based Automation Framework Generic Funcation
+# Protractor-based Automation Framework Generic Functions
-    - Protractor based framework this list generic funcations can be usable
+    - Protractor-based framework this list of generic functions can be usable

 ## Funcaitons name